Choosing the best hostels in Melbourne is not easy!

-Thankfully, for you, the reader.
-I stayed in enough hostels when I went to visit Melbourne, I have a good idea of which ones you should stay at.
+Thankfully, for you, the reader, I stayed in enough hostels when I went to visit Melbourne, so I have a good idea of which ones you should stay at.

 Without further ado, let’s get into the nitty-gritty of the best cheap accommodation in Melbourne!

 Disclosure: This article may contain affiliate/compensated links.
 For full information, please see our full disclosure policy.